HeavyMetalAdmin/el7-server/README.md

 /usr/local/sbin/el7-mx_add_user user@example.com
 ```

-This will generate a postfix mailbox as well as a POP3 Dovecot mailbox.
+This will generate a postfix mailbox as well as a POP3 Dovecot mailbox by editing the following files:
+- `/etc/postfix/vhosts
+- `/etc/postfix/vmaps` (and (re-)generating `/etc/postfix/vmaps.db`)
+- `/etc/dovecot/users`
+- `/etc/dovecot/passwd`

 Mail user can then use:
 - SMPTs on 465/tcp with (CRAM-MD5) encrypted password and username `user@example.com`.